-Welcome: 9 Cheerful staff who are well informed about their products and are happy to cater to even the most discerning welshcake aficionado.
+Welcome: 7.5 Perfectly cheerful staff who are well informed about their products and are happy to cater to even the most discerning welshcake aficionado.

-Food: 9 The welshcakes are the main act (and they are frankly the best we’ve tried), so good we had to take several packets with us for the road.
+Food: 9.25 The welshcakes are the main act (and they are frankly the best we’ve tried), so good we had to take several packets with us for the road and within the niche culinary category of welshcakes, very high-end!
 Great attention to local sourcing with the other wares, too, and an eye for detail.

-Location: 8 It’s not right by the seafront but it’s nevertheless a central and eyecatching spot in Solva, handy for mooching around town or stopping off on a hike along the coast path.
+Location: 9 It’s not right by the seafront but hardly far, and nevertheless a central and eyecatching spot in charming Solva, handy for mooching around town or stopping off on a hike along the coast path.